 According to research, redheads have on average 90,000 strands of hair.
 This is fewer than brunettes who clock in at 140,000 strands and blondes at 110,000.

 Redheads are great at making their own Vitamin D. This is likely because they have less eumelanin in their bodies than other hair colors, so they've got to make up for it somehow.

 Why We Love National Redhead Day

-Only two percent of the world's population has red hair.
+Only 2% of the world's population has red hair.
 Now you see why it's worth all this celebration.